carloslabra/pa-documentation/manual/post/post_processing_options_frame1.md

 * **Particle Input File** : This options allows the user to chose the input (.p3p/.p4p) file to be processed.
 In the case of the experimental liggghts dump file, the file extension expected is (.p).

-* **Use Contacts file** : [on/off] This options activates the processing of particle-particle and particle- wall contact files if they are detected.
-Particle-Analytics assumes that contact files have the same name as the particles file, with extensions .p3c and .p3w
+* **Use Contacts file** : [on/off] This options activates the processing of particle-particle and particle- geometry contact files if they are detected.
+Particle-Analytics assumes that contact files have the same name as the particles file, with extensions *.p3c* and *.p3w*, respectively.

 * **Use Geometry/Surface file** : [on/off] This options activates in the inclusion of surface geometry.